StockSharp/doc/en/topics/LoggingMonitorWindow.md

 # Visual monitoring

-For simplifying the monitoring of the work, you can use the special [MonitorWindow](xref:StockSharp.Xaml.MonitorWindow) window.
+For simplifying the monitoring of the work, you can use the special [Monitor](xref:StockSharp.Xaml.Monitor) component.
 See also [Visual logging components](GuiLogging.md).

 ![GUI LogControl](../images/GUI_LogControl.png)